harshgadodia/harshgadodia/_pages/favourites.md

 - “I have made this longer than usual because I have not had time to make it shorter.”
 (Blaise Pascal)

-- “Shoot for the moon.
-Even if you miss, you'll land among the stars.”
-(Norman Vincent Peale)

 - “The disadvantage of believing that all programming languages are equivalent is that it's not true.
 But the advantage is that it makes your life a lot simpler.
 And I think that's the main reason the idea is so widespread.
 It is a comfortable idea.”
 (Paul Graham)

 - “If we don’t take action, the collapse of our civilisations and the extinction of much of the natural world is on the horizon.”
 (David Attenborough)